 - Creating new topics and getting pieces of information about their

 5. Kafka Tool

 Kafka Tool is a GUI framework for Apache Kafka cluster management and use.
-It offers an intuitive user interface that enables you to access objects in a Kafka cluster easily and the messages stored in the cluster topics.
+It offers an intuitive user interface that easily accesses objects in a Kafka cluster and the cluster topics’ messages.
 This provides functionality targeted at developers and administrators.

 How does Kafka Monitoring do?

 All the Kafka components such as Kafka broker, topic, partition, producer and consumer have their metrics that are to be tracked.
 Following are some of the group of metrics that needs to be monitored

 Several partitions have problems with the ISR (in-sync replicas), which means they are not in-sync.
 Suppose you have a lot of partitions that are under replicated.
 In that case, that means it may suggest that your machine has a high load or is lagging, or one of your brokers is having difficulties or just not functioning correctly.
 You may have to restart, So monitoring the under replicated partitions is an excellent indicator to understand if your clusters’ doing well or not.

 Basically, there will be writing and read from topics in your Kafka cluster, creating from network doing replying and request.
 This will utilize the threads, so you want to make sure that these threads are not busy.
 If not, you need to add threads and even add additional servers to keep your Kafka brokers up to load.

 You need to monitor the latency.
 Suppose the latency is low, the best.
 And people monitor the 99.9% of latency to ensure that the word message still takes less than 200ms to reach your consumers.
 In short, how long does it take to reply to requests?